IDAES/idaes-pse/docs/technical_specs/model_libraries/gas_solid_contactors/unit_models/bubbling_fluidized_bed.rst

 Degrees of Freedom
 ------------------

 BFBRs generally have at least 3 (or more) degrees of freedom, consisting of design and operating variables.
-The design variables of reactor length, diameter and number of orifices are typically the minimum variables to be fixed. and number of orifices in the distributor.
+The design variables of reactor length, diameter and number of orifices in the distributor are typically the minimum variables to be fixed.

 Model Structure
 ---------------